kultmet/multifunctional_bot/README.md

 - Sends photo with cats and kitties
 - Helps the user? create poll

-### You have the opportunity to see how the bot works, if bot works in creator's local computer.
+### You have the opportunity to see how the bot works, if the bot is enabled in creator's local computer.

 look here https://t.me/kazback_multifunctional_bot